tone-row/court.css/README.md

 1. Each one of the component's props</u> applies to <u>one css property</u>.
 1. All component props expect strings unless they've been _intercepted_.
 1. Component prop names follow a simple rule
+1. Psuedo-selectors (like hover, active, and focus) follow a simple rule

 ## Example